by Tony Vidler

 Would WE put up with this from professional services providers WE engage?

 Damn right we don’t.
 Well I don’t anyway.
 Nor do any of my friends and peers.
 Nor do any of MY clients….and I work with other professionals exclusively.
 It is noticeable to me that the professionals I work with previously accepted many of the industry norms as “just being the way it is” yet now so many of them challenge virtually everything.
-I don’t mean challenge in the sense of being painful to deal with either; I mean it in the sense that virtually all want their service providers to increasingly personalise all levels of engagement.
+I don’t mean challenge in the sense of being painful to deal with either; I mean it in the sense that virtually all want their service providers to increasingly personalise all levels of engagement and the professionals expectations of their institutional suppliers is shifting rapidly.

 Everyone wants things done differently.
 Everyone wants bespoke.
 Everyone is willing to change service providers if that is not understood.

-Service businesses that have boomed have been the ones who challenge ALL of the incumbent thinking.
+Service businesses in other industry sectors that have boomed have been the ones who challenge ALL of the incumbent thinking.

 Everything that professionals have taken for granted about how to create value, communicate, manage relationships, source product solutions (and who we source them from), package and price services…everything is subject to massive and rapid change now.